gaia-platform/GaiaPlatform/dev_tools/sdk/README.md

 The script `get-sdk-url.sh` can generate presigned URLs for existing S3 objects.

-For details about the usage of these scripts, see the `--help` output
+For details about the usage of these scripts, see the `--help` output.

 # AWS SDK

 The scripts use the AWS CLI V2.
-For installation instructrions, see: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html
+For installation instructions, see: https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2.html

 # AWS Credentials

-To run the scripts you must use AWS credentials that have permissions for S3.
+To run the scripts, you must use AWS credentials that have permissions for S3.
 Store the credentials in `~/.aws/credentials` (`aws configure`).
 The `sdk` IAM user has the correct credentials to access the S3 bucket.

 # TeamCity